cslysy/cslysy.github.io/_posts/2016-04-12-code_formatting.markdown

 categories: Basics
 disqus: true
 ---
-Today I would like to take you on a journey into the times where [Alexander Fleming][fleming] accidentally rediscovers the antibiotic [Penicillin][penicillin], British inventor [John Logie Baird][johnl] demonstrates the world's first colour television transmission and Software was developed using [Punched cards][punched_card].
+Today I would like to take you on a journey into the times where [Alexander Fleming][fleming] accidentally rediscovered the antibiotic [Penicillin][penicillin], British inventor [John Logie Baird][johnl] demonstrated the world's first colour television transmission and software was developed using [Punched cards][punched_card].

 Thats right, programmers were marking numbers in specified rows and columns in extremely powerful IDE called IBM PORT-A-PUNCH: